Join

 The Problem

-When running through user testing one thing that often came up was confusion over Listing Promotions.
+When user testing, one topic that often needed clarification was Listing Promotions.
 “What does that ‘Promote’ icon do?”
 “What does it mean to Promote my Listing?”

 The Solution

-I thought I’d use Loco Translate to inject a link into the Promotions modal, and while that “worked”, it was super clunky and not the right way to do it.
+I thought I’d use Loco Translate to inject a link into the Promotions modal, and while that “worked,” it was super clunky and not the right way to do it.
+Ultimately, I rolled up my sleeves, edited a theme file to inject a link, and then applied CSS.

 Implement the Solution